 Changing, Dropping or Repeating Courses

 Once students select courses, they are expected to remain in and complete those courses.
 Changes to programs may occur if students have failed a prerequisite course, changed their career choice, or successfully completed a course in an alternate way (i.e. summer school).
-Please see your counsellor if you wish to consider registration for a course above grade level.
+Please see your counselor if you wish to consider registration for a course above grade level.

 1. Moving classes will not overload the size of the new class.